 - In the From Email field click on Verify to let the system verify the email domain.

-- Click Enable to enable and verify the new domain name.
+- If you get a "This domain is not enabled" warning, click Enable to enable it and verify the new domain name.

 NOTE: You'll need to have administrative access to your domain DNS to complete the next set of steps.